Everybody's Rockin': Background

-Young went into the studio and quickly produced an album with a sound reminiscent of the early period of rock & roll, including Jimmy Reed's "Bright Lights, Big City" and "Mystery Train," recorded by Elvis Presley in his early days at Sun Records.
-The production included '50s-style vocal reverb and backing choruses.
+Young went into the studio and quickly produced an album with a sound reminiscent of the early period of rock & roll, including Jimmy Reed's "Bright Lights, Big City" and "Mystery Train", recorded by Elvis Presley in his early days at Sun Records.
+The production included 1950s-style vocal reverb and backing choruses.
 Most songs were Young originals, such as "Kinda Fonda Wanda" that had originally been written to amuse his wife.
 Young wrote the song "Wonderin'" long before the sessions for Everybody's Rockin'.
 It dates from at least the After the Gold Rush era, and was part of his setlist at solo acoustic shows in 1970, as well as at Woodstock with Crosby, Stills, Nash, and Young in 1969.

 "Wonderin'" and "Cry, Cry, Cry" were released as singles and both featured accompanying music videos, but MTV gave them little airtime.
-Like with Trans, Young conducted a supporting tour for Everybody's Rockin' and played material from the album live despite the poor reception and low attendance at his concerts.
+As with Trans, Young conducted a supporting tour for Everybody's Rockin' and played material from the album live despite the poor reception and low attendance at his concerts.

-According to Young, Everybody's Rockin' had been intended to be a concept album, with two additional songs, "Get Gone" and "Don't Take Your Love Away From Me," that would have "given a lot more depth to The Shocking Pinks."
+According to Young, Everybody's Rockin' had been intended to be a concept album, with two additional songs, "Get Gone" and "Don't Take Your Love Away from Me", that would have "given a lot more depth to The Shocking Pinks".
 However, an infuriated Geffen Records cancelled the recording sessions, preventing Young from finishing the album, and released it as it was.
 The two songs later appeared on Young's compilation Lucky Thirteen.

 Young explained the inspiration for the album in 1995, saying that "there was very little depth to the material obviously.
 They were all 'surface' songs.
 But see, there was a time when music was like that, when all pop stars were like that.
 And it was good music, really good music.
 Plus it was a way of further destroying what I'd already set up.
 Without doing that, I wouldn't be able to do what I'm doing now.
 If I build something up, I have to systematically tear it right down before people decide, 'Oh that's how we can define him.'"
 He also said of his rockabilly persona, "I was that guy for a year and a half, almost like being in a movie."